Hobson was the representative for Ohio’s 7th congressional district and was a Republican. He served from 1991 to 2008.

-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hobson is shown as a purple triangle. (analysis methodology)
+Hobson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Hobson was the primary sponsor of 9 bills that were enacted.
 The most recent include:

 - H.R.
 2419 (109th): Energy and Water Development Appropriations Act, 2006

 - H.R.
 2754 (108th): Energy and Water Development Appropriations Act, 2004

 - H.R.
 4755 (107th): To designate the facility of the United States Postal Service located at 204 South Broad Street in Lancaster, Ohio, as the “Clarence Miller Post Office Building”.

 - H.R.
 5011 (107th): Military Construction Appropriations Act, 2003

 - H.R.
 3323 (107th): Administrative Simplification Compliance Act

 - H.R.
 2904 (107th): Military Construction Appropriations Act, 2002